Travellers from New Zealand

 Find more information and useful links below:

+- Plan ahead and avoid travelling in the busiest times if you can.
 If you are not already using public transport in the peak, please do not start now.
-Services are already close to capacity to allow for distancing at these times.
-Off peak times are between 10am and 2pm.
+Services are already close to capacity to allow for physical distancing at these times.
+Off peak times are between 10am and 3pm.

 More information is available from Transport for NSW.

 When you use taxis and rideshares (also called 'point-to-point services'), you should practice physical distancing where possible.
 As a passenger in a taxi or rideshare you should;